Agriculture in Sudan: Crops

 Sesame seed became Sudan’s prime agricultural export commodity in the mid-1990s, and it was also used domestically to produce oil for cooking.
 The yield varied in recent years, with a production of 416,000 tonnes in 1996.
 It was 350,000 tonnes in 2008 and about 248,000 tonnes in 2010 because of a decline in productivity.
 As of 2018, Sudan produced 981,000 tons of sesame seed, making it the world's largest producer.
 Sesame exports earned US$141 million in 1996, some 23 percent of export revenues.
 They decreased to US$93 million in 2007, constituting 1.2 percent of export earnings, but increased to US$167.3 million in 2010.

 Gum arabic is the most important forest product of Sudan, which accounts for 80 percent of the world’s supply.
 It is collected from acacia trees in Darfur and Kordofan and used widely in industry for products ranging from mucilage (for postage stamps), to foam stabilizers, to excipient in medicines and dietetic foods.
-The Gum Arabic Company markets the product, with restraints placed on the right of any private company to independently export unprocessed gum arabic.
+The Gum Arabic industry markets the product, with restraints placed on the right of any private company to independently export unprocessed gum arabic in 2009.
 The justification given for regulating its sale is that its quality would deteriorate and export quantities and prices would decline if sales were deregulated.
 Moreover, even though gum arabic requires minimal processing and packaging, the prices received by producers in 2000-2001 were only 21 percent of world market prices.
 Export markets for it are price sensitive, as there are synthetic substitutes and competition from Chad, Mauritania, Senegal, Mali, and Nigeria.
 Production in 1994-95 was 84,000 tonnes.
 It declined to 16,000 tonnes by 2000 but surpassed 30,000 tonnes in 2010.
 Export earnings were US$40 million in 2003 and about US$24 million in 2010.

 Peanuts are one of Sudan’s major cash crops.
 Peanuts grow on rain-fed land in the far west and also under irrigation.
 They are both a domestic source of food and oil and a major export.
 Production had been decreasing as a result of low producer prices, low world market prices, disease, and drought, but conditions turned around in the early 2000s.
 Production was 1.2 million tonnes in 2003, although revenues remained low.
 Production dropped around 2008-2010, but Sudan produced 2.8 million tons of peanuts as of 2018, making Sudan the fourth largest producer in the world.
 Exports provided US$741,000 in 2007 and US$200,000 in 2010.